kkapelon/kkapelon.github.io/_posts/2017-01-19-docker-for-java-big-picture.md

 * If you are happy with your existing VM operations, then switching to Docker is a decision that needs a lot of consideration, and at least for Java developers, the advantages of Docker are not that ground-breaking.
+* If your Java application needs to be OS agnostic then most certainly Docker is _not_ a good idea
 * Docker adoption is a multi-stage path with several intermediate phases.
 Feel free to stay at any phase and get comfortable before moving on to the next.
-* Using Docker in production is not something that you should lightly.
+* Using Docker in production is not something that you should take lightly.
 Make sure that you have mastered Docker deployments in your testing environments first.
 * In reality most people who run Docker in production, run it on VMs anyway, so by adopting a Docker strategy you are essentially _adding_ a complexity layer instead of _replacing_ VMs with Docker (as many people falsely advertise).